• Skip to primary navigation

 Instructions

-1. Preheat oven and prepare the cake pans.
-Adjust oven rack to center position.
+1. Preheat oven to 350℉.
 Grease two 8-inch round cake pans with gluten-free nonstick cooking spray.
-Preheat oven to 350 degrees F.

-2. Make the Batter.
-Whisk together gluten-free flour, sugar, baking powder, and salt in a large bowl.
+2. Whisk together gluten-free flour, sugar, baking powder, and salt in a large bowl.
 Add oil, milk, eggs, and vanilla extract.
-Blend until smooth.
+Stir until smooth.

-6. Beat butter for 30 seconds on high speed until light.
+6. Prepare chocolate frosting.
+Mix butter for 30 seconds on high speed until light.
 Stop mixer.
-Add powdered sugar mix and milk or coffee.
+Add powdered sugar, cocoa powder, salt and milk.
 Mix, on low speed, until creamy.
-If frosting seems dry, add additional milk or coffee until smooth and creamy.
+If frosting seems dry, add additional milk until smooth and creamy.

 7. Frost Cake.
 When cake is cool, fill and frost the cake.